 There you have it: my basic steps for planning unit studies.
 Hopefully these will help you incorporate unit studies into your homeschool plans.

-With that said, it’s entirely possible you’re not new to unit study planning.
+Lastly, it’s entirely possible you’re not new to unit study planning.
 If that’s the case, help us out and share your tips in the comments.
 I’d love to hear from you!